vatlab/vat-docs/content/Applications/Association/single_gene/KBAC test.md

 *   The original paper provides 3 kernel options: hypergeometric, binomial and Gaussian kernels.
 The hypergeometric kernel generally performs best and is implemented.
 Other kernels are not implemented.
-*   The `--alternative 2` option implements the spirit of the RBT test[^Iuliana Ionita-Laza, Joseph D. Buxbaum, Nan M. Laird and Christoph Lange (2011) **A New Testing Strategy to Identify Rare Variants with Either Risk or Protective Effect on Disease**. *PLoS Genetics* doi:`10.1371/journal.pgen.1001289`. <http://dx.plos.org/10.1371/journal.pgen.1001289>^] by performing two KBAC tests under both *protective* and *deleterious* assumptions and use the larger of the two statistics thus calculated as the final KBAC statistic.
+*   The `--alternative 2` option implements the spirit of the RBT test (Ionita-Laza et al, 2011) by performing two KBAC tests under both *protective* and *deleterious* assumptions and use the larger of the two statistics thus calculated as the final KBAC statistic.

-## Details
+### 2. Details

-### Command interface
+#### 2.1 Command interface

     vtools show test KBAC